-These resources are designed to support schools with activity in Anti-Bullying Week.
-Please do share with us how your assemblies/lessons go on Twitter or via our email email@example.com.
+These resources are designed to support schools with their activities this Anti-Bullying Week.
+Please do share with us how your assemblies/lessons go on Twitter or by email email@example.com.

 We have created a brand new resource for Anti-Bullying Week to support schools and other settings to update or write their anti-bullying policy.
 Take a look!

-If you're planning an Anti-Bullying Week event you can use one of our official fundraising posters.
+If you're planning an Anti-Bullying Week event we would be delighted if you would fundraise for the work of the Anti-Bullying Alliance.
+You can use one of our official fundraising posters.
 Select one from below for either school or general use

 This autumn Into Film is offering free screenings and new resources to help teachers use the accessible and immersive medium of film to address bullying and related issues.
 The films and resources are part of the organisation’s Autumn 2016 theme of Diversity, which uses film to celebrate diversity in all its forms, and encourage young people to understand and empathise with those different from themselves by engaging with their stories on screen.

 Films with anti-bullying messages will be a key feature of the Into Film Festival, the organisation’s annual celebration of film and education for 5-19 year olds, which returns with its UK-wide programme of free screenings and workshops from 9th to 25th November.
 Hosted by Into Film as part of an on-going initiative to place film at the heart of young people’s learning and personal development, the event is the world’s largest youth film festival.
 This year a dedicated Words Can Hurt Strand offers a range of films for all age groups which have been selected to highlight the importance of treating everyone with respect and to encourage empathy for others.
 An accompanying teaching resource facilitates further exploration of the films and the themes within them.
 To access the resource visit https://www.intofilm.org/resources/1088.